Alphaomegainfinity/energy_consumption_vs_weather/README.md

 ### Data source:

     Provided data:
-    weather.csv: Data was partially extracted from the Bureau of Metreorology website daily between Nov.2022 and Apr.2023 for the city of Melbourne price_and_demand.csv: contains energy price and demand figures for the state of Victoria at a half an hour interval between Nov.2022 and Apr.2023.
+    weather.csv: Data was partially extracted from the Bureau of Meteorology website daily between Nov.2022 and Apr.2023 for the city of Melbourne price_and_demand.csv: contains energy price and demand figures for the state of Victoria at a half an hour interval between Nov.2022 and Apr.2023.
 Data was extracted from the Australian Energy Market Operator

 </br>

 ### Tools and Library Used: